EricHugo/miComplete/README.rst

 Finally we will create our own set of weights given a set of marker genes for which we do not already have weights.
 In this example only three bacteria from the same order are used to create weights.
 Generally one should create weights with as a large number of well distributed (or at least as widely distributed as the data you intend to use the weights for) genomes::

-   $ miComplete test_set.tab -c --hmms Bact105 --linkage --threads 4 > Bact105.weights
+   $ miComplete test_set.tab --hmms Bact105 --linkage --threads 4 > Bact105.weights

-Also produces a box plot (distplot.png) of the distribution of weights for each marker gene.
+Also produces a violin plot of the distribution of weights for each marker gene.

 References
 ----------------